wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

  * Jabber/Google Talk
  * biographical info

+Other features:
+ * reCAPTCHA
+ * custom registration logo (non MS installations)
+ * email confirmation (non MS installations)
+ * much more!

 The plug-in adds two new menu voices in the admin for the administrator and two for users.

 Two new menus are:

-WordPress and WordPress MU per-blog registration:
+WordPress and WordPress MultiSite per-blog registration:
     1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
     2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

-Wordpress MU unique registration:
+Wordpress MultiSite unique registration:
-    1. "Site Admin -> Users Extended" - lets you show users lists with the new fields that are created
+    1. "Super Admin -> Users Extended" - lets you show users lists with the new fields that are created
-    2. "Site Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.
+    2. "Super Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

 Rules are: